Kiineo/KubeApp/README.md

 ### Linking LoadBalancer with Domain

 In the final project phase, the LoadBalancer assumes a pivotal role by becoming intricately linked with the project's domain.
 This integration culminates in the seamless accessibility of the Kubernetes application to external users.

-This academic document extends gratitude for its utilization as a reference in your Kubernetes project.
-For any queries or further assistance, kindly reach out for guidance.